jdrumgoole/pymongo-transactions/README.md

 <pre>
 $ <b>python transaction_main.py</b>
-using collection: PYTHON_TXNS_EXAMPLE.seats
+using collection: SEATSDB.seats
-using collection: PYTHON_TXNS_EXAMPLE.payments
+using collection: PAYMENTSDB.payments
-using collection: PYTHON_TXNS_EXAMPLE.audit
+using collection: AUDITDB.audit
 Using a fixed delay of 1.0

 1. Booking seat: '1A'